textiles-lab/fenced-tangle-supplemental/README.md

 ## Formal Knitout Verifier

 Formal knitout is stricter than actual knitout in terms of the space of valid programs.
-Thus it is useful to have a verifier.
 To check the validity of a fnitout program, run the following:
 ```
 $ node fnitout.mjs <in.fnitout>
 ```